-Example of cultures are found in the yogourt we consume for all of its beneficial and qualitative properties.
+Example of cultures are found in the yogurt we consume for all of its beneficial and qualitative properties.

-The digestive track and digestion are very important in the maintenace of life, since without it's wellbeing, organisms could not exist.
-Our nutritional state dictates all of the functions in our bodies, it will enhance or decrease our performance like breeding, athletic endervours, maintenece, health status and more.
+The digestive track and digestion are very important in the maintenance of life, since without it's wellbeing, organisms could not exist.
+Our nutritional state dictates all of the functions in our bodies, it will enhance or decrease our performance like breeding, athletic endeavors, maintenance, health status and more.

 These Probiotics beneficially affect the host upon ingestion by improving the balance of the intestinal microflora (bacterial population in the intestine).
 The digestive tract is a complex ecosystem, in which a delicate balance needs to be maintained.
 The microflora is principally comprised of Facultative (capable of adapting to different conditions), anaerobes (don't require oxygen) such as: